kocurvik/retinanet_traffic_3D/README.md

 This work is an extension of our previous work titled: "Perspective transformation for accurate detection of 3D bounding boxes of vehicles in traffic surveillance" presented at CVWW 2019 [link](https://openlib.tugraz.at/download.php?id=5c5941d91c84c&location=browse).

+# :warning: UPDATE: New repo based on the same approach with YOLOv6

+Andrej Macko has reimpelemted the method to use a more modern object detector YOLOv6 for his master's thesis.
+We recommend you use his implementation, which you can find in [this repo](https://github.com/macodroid/YOLOv6_transform_3d).

+You can still use this repo for your purposes, but it requires tf 1.14 to run properly which might be difficult to install.
+The computational costs of the newer versions are lower while having virtually the same speed measurement accuracy.

 ## Acknowledgment

 This repository is a fork of the wonderful keras-retinanet repo: https://github.com/fizyr/keras-retinanet